Goosenecks State Park

-The San Juan River meandors for six and a half miles to travel one and a half linear miles inside Goosenecks State Park in southeastern Utah.
-The park is at the end of SR316, a spur off SR261, which is a mile off US163 near Mexican Hat, Utah, near Moki Dugway, Raplee Ridge, and Comb Ridge.
-It is completely open: no gate, no fees, no water (visitors must bring sufficient water), no electricity, minimal guard rails, fire pits, picnic tables, vault toilets, and primitive campsites with no fees or reservations.
+The San Juan River meandors for six and a half miles to travel one and a half linear miles inside Goosenecks State Park in south-eastern Utah.
+The park is at the end of Utah 316, a spur off Utah 261, which is a mile north of US163, near Mexican Hat, Utah.
+There is a $5 entry fee ($2/person commercial).
+It is primitive: no water (visitors must bring sufficient water), no electricity, minimal guard rails (you can walk right up to the edge - it's 1,000 feet to the bottom), fire pits, picnic tables, vault toilets, and primitive campsites.

 Millions of years ago, the Monument Upwarp forced the river to carve incised meanders over 1,000 feet (300 m) deep as the surrounding landscape slowly rose in elevation.